Skylands-Developers/skylands-paranormal/README.md

 -   DOM with React
 -   Ops via Remix
--   Photos from Unsplash
+-   Photos from Unsplash and team-sourced
--   Styling with CSS
+-   Styling with SCSS
 -   Code formatting with Prettier
 -   Linting with ESLint
 -   Static Types with TypeScript